 Chris has performed as a classical voice soloist in numerous concerts and productions, most notably ‘Carmina Burana’ at the Nelson Arts Festival (2008).
 He founded Musica Ficta, Nelson’s Early Music vocal ensemble, and performed with Baroque Voices, the professional Early Music ensemble based in Wellington.
 Chris played trombone with the Nelson Symphony and co-founded the funk band, Trent de L’Amour and the Subcommittee.
 It is rumoured that he was a member of Comrade Z, Nelson’s loudest East European klezmer band (though this has never been proven).

-He currently teaches Music, Religious Education and is eLearning Middle Leader at St. Monica’s College, Cairns’ oldest school and only all-girls Catholic school.
-Chris conducts the college’s Senior Choir, formed the school’s first Brass Ensemble and reignited the boys’ choir at neighbouring St. Augustine’s College.
-He has performed at the Cairns Festival, at the Centre of Contemporary Arts through Paradise Concerts and performs on accordion and piano with Tango Amor.
+Chris is currently Co-Curricular Arts and eLearning Middle Leader at St. Monica’s College, Cairns’ oldest school and only all-girls Catholic school.
+He conducts the college’s award-winning senior choir, Colla Voce, formed the school’s first Brass Ensemble and reignited the boys’ choir at neighbouring St. Augustine’s College.
+He has performed at the Cairns Festival, at the Centre of Contemporary Arts through Paradise Concerts and performs regularly on accordion and piano with Tango Amor.